Last Updated on

 While it may seem like Invisalign is a clearly better treatment option, there are reasons why some patients prefer lingual braces.
 With Invisalign, patients must keep up with the trays.
 They must remember to replace them on a regular schedule in order to take advantage of the progression of the different customized trays.
 They also must remember to wear the trays for at least 22 hours each day, and they cannot lose a tray without possibly experiencing a setback.
 Some patients enjoy the no-fuss experience of simply having their braces secured in their mouth.

 In many cases, lingual braces and Invisalign are both treatment options available to patients, but this is not always true.
 Depending on your specific treatment needs, there is a possibility that only some types of braces may be offered to you.
 A smart idea is to request an orthodontic consultation today.
 Through a consultation, you can learn more about treatment options as well as differences in the cost and length of each option.
-Schedule your appointment today to learn more about the options that may be suitable for your treatment.
+Finally, you can schedule your appointment with Dr. Gluck today to learn more about the options that may be suitable for your treatment.

 2002 Richard Jones Road